 Michael Phelps makes one last splash

-He's the first American male swimmer to make five Olympic teams and likely to add to his Olympic record total of 22 medals, including 18 gold.
+Michael Phelps is the first American male swimmer to make five Olympic teams and is likely to add to his Olympic record total of 22 medals, including 18 gold.
 He'll be competing in three individual races and possibly a relay.

 "Going into 2012, it was like pulling teeth.
 It was brutal.
 You could barely get me to the pool," he said this spring.